Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 $ make check_aiesim
 ```

 The first command compiles graph code for the SystemC simulator, the second command runs the simulation, and the final command invokes MATLAB to compare simulation output with test vectors.
-If it is desired to generate trace and profile data during simulation, use the sequence:
+To generate trace and profile data during simulation, run the following sequence:

 ```bash
 $ make aiecom